ipfs/go-graphsync/docs/architecture.md

 To do this, GraphSync maintains several independent threads of execution (i.e. goroutines).
 Specifically:
 - On the requestor side:
 1. We maintain an independent thread to make and track requests (RequestManager)
-2. We maintain an independent thread to feed incoming blocks to selector verifications (AsyncLoader)
-3. Each outgoing request has an independent thread performing selector verification
+2. Each outgoing request has an independent thread performing selector verification
-4. Each outgoing request has an independent thread collecting and buffering final responses before they are returned to the caller.
+3. Each outgoing request has an independent thread collecting and buffering final responses before they are returned to the caller.
 Graphsync returns responses to the caller through a channel.
 If the caller fails to immediately read the response channel, this should not block other requests from being processed.
 - On the responder side:
 1. We maintain an independent thread to receive incoming requests and track outgoing responses.
 As each incoming request is received, it's put into a prioritized queue.
 2. We maintain fixed number of threads that continuously pull the highest priority request from the queue and perform the selector query for that request.
 We marshal and deduplicate outgoing responses and blocks before they are sent back.
 This minimizes data sent on the wire and allows queries to proceed without getting blocked by the network.